dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 ```

 ###### Interfaces
 All variables in interface are always `public static final`, and can be called both from interface or from its instance.
 Which is different from `static` methods that can be called only from interface.
 Variables are `static` because interface is class-level, and not instance.
-But they also `final` - because interface is define behavior not state.
+But they also `final` - because interface defines behavior not state.
 ```java
 public class App {
     public static void main(String[] args) {